ryan-air/ryan-air/README.md

 ### 👨🏽‍💻 About me

-👨🏽 &nbsp; I'm a 16 year old highschool student. \
+👨🏽 &nbsp; I'm a 16-year-old high school student. \
-📖 &nbsp; In IBDP and pursuing Maths AA HL, Physics HL and Chemistry HL aiming to go to university for engineering/comp sci. \
+📖 &nbsp; In IBDP and pursuing Maths AA HL, Physics HL and Chemistry HL, aiming to go to university for engineering/comp sci. \
 🎓&nbsp; Ready to graduate in one year! \
 💻 &nbsp; My [latest project](http://youngscientistjournal.org/youngscientistjournal/article/employing-machine-learning-techniques-and-frameworks-to-aid-with-automotive-design) was where I created a program using machine learning techniques to aid in automotive design \
 ✉️ &nbsp; Feel free to contact me on my [email]() regarding anything.\